andres20980/kasten-docs/docs/operating.md

 ## Recovering Veeam Kasten From a Disaster via Helm â

-The k10restore tool has has been deprecated and will be removed in a future release.
+The k10restore tool has has been deprecated and will be removed in the 8.5 release.
 See Recovering Veeam Kasten from a Disaster via UI and Recovering Veeam Kasten from a Disaster via CLI for
     supported recovery options.

 Recovering from a KDR backup using k10restore involves the